Ginger + Warm milk = Pudding. That's it. No agar agar, no gelatin, no cornstarch...nothing to set the pudding other than the ginger itself!

 - Sugar, to taste (I use about 2 tsp)

-Note: To get 4 tsp of juice, make sure you start out with at least 3 inches of ginger root to be safe.
+Note: To get 4 teaspoon of juice, make sure you start out with at least 3 inches of ginger root to be safe.
 This recipe will work with slightly more or less ginger juice, so you can try playing around with different proportions if you prefer a milder/stronger ginger flavour.
 However, after a certain point, it will not work because there will either be too little ginger to set the pudding, or the ginger juice and will dilute the milk too much.
 I don't know what the limits are cuz I haven't tried out all possibilities, so if you find out, let me know!

 Grate the ginger using a fine grater, or chop and blend in a food processor or blender.
 Squeeze the ginger juice out either by pressing the grated ginger through a fine mesh sieve, or wrap it in cheese cloth and wring it out like I did in the video.
 (I find I get more juice out with the cheese cloth method.)
 Discard the fibre.
 (Tip: do not juice the ginger ahead of time as the enzymes will die off as the juice sits, and it won't set the pudding)